 Aiming for the social reintegration of patients with psychiatric and neurological disorders

-Diseases of the central nervous system are also known as psychiatric and neurological disorders.
+Diseases of the central nervous system include psychiatric and neurological disorders.
 Since the causes of and fundamental treatments for these conditions have not been fully understood, it is a challenge to create new drugs in this area, even for companies that have produced innovative medicines in the past.

-In order to take on the challenge of creating new drugs, a company needs not only enthusiasm, passion, and curiosity, but also new ideas discovered by taking untrodden paths.
-As an industry pioneer with a venture spirit, Otsuka aims to further assist patients and their families by working with global partners in the field of central nervous system disorder.
+In order to take on the challenge of creating new drugs, a company needs enthusiasm, passion, and curiosity, as well as new ideas discovered by taking untrodden paths.
+As an industry pioneer with a venture spirit, Otsuka aims to further assist patients and their families by working with global partners in the field of central nervous system disorders.
 Together with them Otsuka is developing innovative new drugs for psychiatric and neurological disorders, and is taking on the challenge of introducing new technologies and new dosage formats to ensure reliable medication delivery.

 - *1When there is excess dopamine secretion, the drug suppresses dopamine neurotransmission, and when there is too little dopamine secretion, the drug activates secretion.

-It is thought that the causes of many central nervous system disorders lie in brain function.
-These disorders include schizophrenia and the manic symptoms of bipolar disorder, major depressive disorder, anxiety disorders that lead to behavioral and psychological impairment, as well as adjustment disorders that interfere with work, study, and social life.
+Psychiatric and neurological disorders include schizophrenia, which involves an imbalance of messenger chemicals that convey information in the brain; manic symptoms of bipolar disorder; major depressive disorder; anxiety disorders that lead to behavioral and psychological impairment; and adjustment disorders that interfere with work, study, and social life; and alcoholism.
 Epilepsy is a chronic disease of the brain that causes repeated seizures, while Parkinson's disease is now recognized as a brain disorder.
-Schizophrenia, which involves an imbalance of messenger chemicals that convey information in the brain, is representative of central nervous system disorders.